jadebono/DLT5141/html/css.md

 }
 ```

 - **RGB**: Stands for Red, Green, Blue (RGB).
-A color mixing mode using Red, Green and Blue values from 0-255 to generate a color: rgb(255,248,220)
+A color mixing mode using Red, Green and Blue values from 0-255 to generate a color: rgb(255,248,220).
+Pure white is rgb(255,255,255)

+**Note**: Due to the different systems of color used by CSS, it can be of great help to use a [color calculator](https://www.tydac.ch/color/)

 ```css
 div {